briceanu/Integrating-LLMs/README.md

 Users can ask questions via a React client, which are sent to the FastAPI backend.
 The backend forwards the question to OpenAI’s GPT model and returns the generated response.

+⚠️ Note:
+This middleware was added just to demonstrate how to create a middleware in FastAPI.
+In real-world deployments, client IP checks are usually handled by a reverse proxy server (e.g., Nginx, Traefik, HAProxy).
+That way, invalid requests never even reach your FastAPI app — saving server resources and bandwidth.

 🚀 Features

 ✅ FastAPI backend with clean API routes